nmfs-fish-tools/SSMSE/JOSS_manuscript/SSMSE_JOSS.md

 # Acknowledgements

-Thanks to Desiree Tommasi for testing SSMSE and providing comments that greatly improved this manuscript; Robert Wildermuth and Peter Kuriyama for their extensive testing of SSMSE; Matthew Damiano, Allan Hicks, and Huihua Lee for early discussions regarding MSE and the development of SSMSE; and Corrine Bassin and Christine Stawitz for their support in setting up the repository and documentation.
+Thanks to Desiree Tommasi and Owen Hamel for providing comments that greatly improved this manuscript; Robert Wildermuth and Peter Kuriyama for their extensive testing of SSMSE; Matthew Damiano, Allan Hicks, and Huihua Lee for early discussions regarding MSE and the development of SSMSE; and Corrine Bassin and Christine Stawitz for their support in setting up the repository and documentation.
 KD and NV acknowledge funding for this project was provided through a NOAA Magnuson Stevens Act development grant.

 # Tables